Hot R&B/Hip-Hop Songs: History

 the chart was renamed to Best Selling Soul Singles.
 The move was made by a Billboard editorial decision that the term "soul" more accurately accounted for the "broad range of song and instrumental material which derives from the musical genius of the black American".
 Beginning on July 14, 1973, the chart title was modified slightly to Hot Soul Singles.
 In late June 1982, the chart was renamed again, this time to Hot Black Singles because the music that African-Americans were buying and listening to had a "greater stylistic variety than the soul sound" of the early 1970s.
 Black Singles was deemed an acceptable term to encompass pop, funk, and early rap music popular in urban communities.

 Beginning October 27, 1990, the Hot Black Singles chart was returned to the Hot R&B Singles name first used in 1958.
+In the December 5, 1992, issue of Billboard, a new Bubbling Under Hot R&B Singles chart was introduced, modeled on the Bubbling Under Hot 100.
 Hip hop was introduced to the chart beginning with the December 11, 1999 issue, when Billboard changed the name to Hot R&B/Hip-Hop Singles & Tracks to recognize the influence and relationship of hip hop to the genre.
 Within a few years, the crossover of R&B titles onto the pop chart was so significant that all Top Ten songs on the Billboard Hot 100 chart on October 11, 2003, were by black artists.
 The lengthy title was shortened to Hot R&B/Hip-Hop Songs on April 30, 2005.

 The chart's methodology was changed starting with the October 20, 2012 issue, to match the Billboard Hot 100's---incorporating digital downloads and video streaming data (R&B/Hip-Hop Digital Songs) and combining it with airplay of R&B and hip-hop songs across all radio formats, to determine song position.
 Also at this time, the chart was shortened to 50 positions.